IFPA Logo

 • Round Two Process

-The Judges individually consider the criteria for each image and essay as a whole and allocate credits on each element.
+The Judges individually consider the criteria for each image and essay as a whole and allocate credits for each element.
 The collective scores will determine the ranking.
 Should one or more images be placed equally in ranking 1st or 2nd, there shall be a final “Tie-Break” round of judging.

 • Tie-Break Process